arborchurch/arbor-web/site/content/groups/index.md

   </a>
 </div>

 Groups have one simple purpose: TO BRING PEOPLE TOGETHER.
 For some, social distancing can feel like isolation; so, we think connection is more important now than ever.
-While the process to get and stay connected to a group is still the same, the platform has moved.
-For the Spring trimester of Groups, we will be meeting online in our new virtual living rooms.
+While the process to get and stay connected to a group is still the same, the platforms have shifted.
+For the fall trimester of Groups, we will be meeting both IN PERSON and ONLINE.
+Arbor is opening its doors for groups ready to meet on campus, and some will offer a Zoom component for those at home.
+Additionally, online groups will meet in virtual living rooms, offering participation beyond our zip code.
 Fill out a Group Finder Card today, and we will find a really great-fit group for you.

 <br />